oomph-lib/oomph-lib/CONTRIBUTING.md

    ![](doc/README/base_repository_button_development.png)

-   Provide a meaningful description of your changes in the textbox, press the button "Create pull request" and wait for somebody to merge your changes in (or get back to you with comments/requests).
+   Provide a meaningful description of your changes in the textbox, press the button "Create pull request" and wait for somebody to merge your changes in (or get back to you with comments/requests; see below in [Code review](#code-review) for details of the review process).
 Note that subsequent changes (in response to discussions/requests, say) can simply be submitted to the same branch (repeating everything from step 3 above); they will automatically be added/included to the same pull request.

    Note that when you return to the branch's GitHub page (on your remote forked repository) you won't see the lovely green